-The heavy-duty fuses are for optional accessories such as the bow thruster and anchor windlass.
-For the location, see diagram in section 4.2 Electrical system on page 31.
+The heavy-duty fuses are connected to the optional accessories such as the bow thruster and anchor windlass.
+For the location and access to the heavy duty fuses, see diagram in section 4.2 Electrical system on page 31.

 4.2.1.1 Turning power on and off